AarthiThirumavalavan/EngineeredArts_Assignment/README.md

     * Run the below steps in the new environment created.

 2.  **How to start the server**:
-    * In a bash terminal run the following commmand: bash ./run_server.sh.
+    * In a bash terminal run the following commmand in the environment created: bash ./run_server.sh.
     * You will see an output :
         Uvicorn running on http://127.0.0.1:8000